Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-- What if I lose the lawsuit?
+- What if I lose?

-- What if the Defendant includes a 'third party'?
+- What if the Defendant brings a third party claim?

-- What if I name someone wrong?
+- What if I get the name of someone wrong?

-- What if the case is more complicated than expected?
+- What if the case becomes more complicated than first expected?

 The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
 Diligent review of these questions and the potential pitfalls are highly important before getting started.